zderApfel/RoU/README.md

 •	**Luck**: Modifier for critical hits and slightly affects all random actions.

-Attributes are listed on a scale of 1-20, where 1 is disabled-level and 20 is nigh-superhuman
+Attributes are listed on a scale of 1-20, where 1 is disabled-level, 10 is average, and 20 is nigh-superhuman.
+A score cannot go below 1 for any reason, but CAN be brought over 20 by specific means.

 ### Phases